duelj/design-manual/ui-toolkit/atomic-design.md

 {: class="lead-in"}

 <h2 id="use">Use</h2>

-<p>These priciplas were lifted from Brad Frost’s book on atomic design.
+These priciplas were lifted from Brad Frost’s book on atomic design.
 For more information see his [GitHub repository]().
 * They **promote consistency** and cohesion across the entire experience.
 * They **speed up your team's workflow**, saving time and money.
 * They establish a **more collaborative workflow** between all disciplines involved in a project.